syncfusion-content/php-docs/PHP/Overview.md

 ## Create a support incidents

-If you are still not able to find the information that you are looking for in the self-help resources mentinoed above then plese [contact us](http://www.syncfusion.com/support/) by creating a support ticket.
+If you are still not able to find the information that you are looking for in the self-help resources mentioned above then plese [contact us](http://www.syncfusion.com/support/) by creating a support ticket.